Vyral/base-template/_posts/2018-05-02-the-2-most-popular-loan-programs-for-first-time-homebuyers.md

 Remember, these loans aren’t one-size-fits-all.
 If you have any more questions about which one is best for you, give us a call so we can determine where you stand and what you need to do to qualify for either.

-As always, if you have any other mortgage questions, don’t hesitate to reach out to us.
+As always, if you have any other mortgage questions, don’t hesitate to reach out.
 I’d be happy to help you.